Faculty and Staff

 Dr. Aouizerat is one of three Northern California WIHS PIs, along with Drs.
 Greenblatt and Tien.
-He is a molecular epidemiologist and molecular biologist and has been an investigator working in the WIHS since 2007.
-Dr. Aouizerat’s research focuses on understanding host genomic factors that contribute to differences in treatment response to antiretroviral therapy as well as those that contribute to risk for common symptoms (e.g., pain, fatigue) and comorbidity in HIV-infected individuals.
-He led the recent genome-wide association study in WIHS which now supports numerous investigators seeking to understand the contribution of host genomic factors to comorbidities that are common in HIV-infected persons.
-Dr. Aouizerat is an active Mentor to many trainees and early career faculty working with the WIHS to pursue research that involves testing host and viral genomic hypotheses.
+He is a molecular epidemiologist and molecular biologist, and has been a PI since 2007.
+His research focuses on understanding host genomic factors contributing to differences in treatment response to antiretroviral therapy and those contributing to risk for common symptoms (e.g., pain, fatigue) and comorbidity in HIV-infected persons.
+He led the recent WIHS genome-wide association study which now supports numerous investigators seeking to understand the contribution of host genomic factors to comorbidities commonly found in HIV-infected persons.
+He is an active mentor to many trainees and early career faculty working with WIHS to pursue research involving testing host and viral genomic hypotheses.

 Likke Chandra – Data Manager

 Likke has worked with the Northern California WIHS since 2001.
 She currently works as the Data Manager for the WIHS and associated substudies.
 Likke stays busy generating analytical data sets for investigators and develops databases for our local studies, in addition to working with the field staff to ensure data quality and completeness.

 Jennifer joined the WIHS in 2013.
 She is responsible for the overall operational, fiscal, and regulatory oversight of the Northern California WIHS.
 Starting in 1994, Jennifer has worked in community-based research focused on HIV at the University of Colorado School of Medicine, Addiction Research and Treatment Services, the Denver Public Health Department, and most recently at the UCSF Positive Health Program.
 She received her MPA at the University of Colorado, Graduate School of Public Affairs.